sign-language-processing/sign-language-processing.github.io/src/index.md

 ---

 #### Notation-to-Pose

 @shalev2022ham2pose proposed Ham2Pose, a model to animate HamNoSys into a sequence of poses.
 They first encode the HamNoSys into a meaningful "context" representation using a transform encoder, and use it to predict the length of the pose sequence to be generated.
 Then, starting from a still frame they used an iterative non-autoregressive decoder to gradually refine the sign over $T$ steps, In each time step $t$ from $T$ to $1$, the model predicts the required change from step $t$ to step $t-1$.
 After $T$ steps, the pose generator outputs the final pose sequence.
 Their model outperformed previous methods like @saunders2020progressive, animating HamNoSys into more realistic sign language sequences.

 #### Evaluation Metrics

-Methods for automatic evaluation of sign language processing are typically output-dependent only, and input-independent.
+Methods for automatic evaluation of sign language processing are typically dependent only on the output and independent of the input.

+##### Text output

-For tasks which output in the form of spoken language text, standard machine translation metrics such as BLEU, chrF, or COMET are commonly used.
+For tasks that output spoken language text, standard machine translation metrics such as BLEU, chrF, or COMET are commonly used.
 <!-- TODO: examples -->

+##### Gloss Output

+Gloss outputs can be automatically scored as well, though not without issues.
+In particular, @muller-etal-2023-considerations analysed this and provide a series of recommendations (see the section on "Glosses", above).

+##### Pose Output

 For translation from spoken languages to sign languages, automatic evaluation metrics are an open line of research, though some metrics involving back-translation have been developed (see Text-to-Pose and Notation-to-Pose, above).

 @shalev2022ham2pose introduced a metric for pose sequence outputs based on measuring the distance between generated and reference pose sequences.
 <!-- TODO: expand on Ham2Pose and DTW-MJE -->

-Gloss outputs can be automatically scored as well, though not without issues.
-In particular, @muller-etal-2023-considerations analysed this and provide a series of recommendations (see the section on "Glosses", above).
+##### Multi-Channel Block output

 As an alternative to gloss sequences, @kim-etal-2024-signbleu-automatic proposed a multi-channel output representation for sign languages and introduced SignBLEU, a BLEU-like scoring method for these outputs.
-Instead of a single linear sequence of glosses, the representation segmented sign language output into multiple linear channels, each containing discrete "blocks".
+Instead of a single linear sequence of glosses, the representation segments sign language output into multiple linear channels, each containing discrete "blocks".
-These blocks represented both manual and non-manual signals, for example, one for each hand and others for various non-manual signals like eyebrow movements.
+These blocks represent both manual and non-manual signals, for example, one for each hand and others for various non-manual signals like eyebrow movements.
-The blocks were then converted to n-grams: temporal grams captured sequences within a channel, and channel grams captured co-occurrences across channels.
+The blocks are then converted to n-grams: temporal grams capture sequences within a channel, and channel grams capture co-occurrences across channels.
-The SignBLEU score was then calculated for these n-grams of varying orders.
+The SignBLEU score is then calculated for these n-grams of varying orders.
 They evaluated SignBLEU on the DGS Corpus v3.0 [@dataset:Konrad_2020_dgscorpus_3; @dataset:prillwitz2008dgs], NIASL2021 [@dataset:huerta-enochian-etal-2022-kosign], and NCSLGR [@dataset:Neidle_2020_NCSLGR_ISLRN; @Vogler2012ASLLRP_data_access_interface] datasets, comparing it with single-channel (gloss) metrics such as BLEU, TER, chrF, and METEOR, as well as human evaluations by native signers.
-The authors concluded that SignBLEU consistently correlated better to human evaluation than these alternatives.
+The authors found that SignBLEU consistently correlated better to human evaluation than these alternatives.
 However, one limitation of this approach is the lack of suitable datasets.
 The authors reviewed a number of sign language corpora, noting the relative scarcity of multi-channel annotations.
 The [source code for SignBLEU](https://github.com/eq4all-projects/SignBLEU) is available.